chatwoot/docs/docs/product/channels/live-chat/sdk/identity-validation.md

 title: 'Identity validation in Chatwoot'
 ---

-To make sure the conversations between the customers and the support agents are private and to disallow impersonation, you can setup identity validation Chatwoot.
+Identity validation helps with making sure that the conversations between your customers and support agents are private.
+It also helps with disallowing impersonation.

 Identity validation can be enabled by generating an HMAC.

-The key used to generate HMAC for each webwidget is different and can be copied from Inboxes -> Settings -> Configuration -> Identity Validation -> Copy the token shown there
+The key used to generate HMAC for each web widget is different and can be copied from Inboxes -> Settings -> Configuration -> Identity Validation -> Copy the token shown there.

 You can generate HMAC in different languages as shown below.